QuentinWach/terra/README.md

 ## 🤝🏻 Contribute
 **There is much to do.** The plan:
 1. Implement various terrain generation algorithms and tools quickly in Python.
-2. Once we have a capable collection, optimize the performance for real-time and large scales.
+2. Optimize the performance for real-time and large scales by improving the algorithms, using C, and the GPU.
 3. Create a GUI interface.

  At this point, Terra is pretty much just educational.
 But it doesn't have to be.
 Leave your mark and add to this Python library.
 You know how it goes.
 You found a bug?
 Add an issue.
 Any ideas for improvement or feeling the need to add more features?
 Clone the repository, make the changes, and submit a pull request, or...